cython/cython/docs/src/userguide/language_basics.rst

 This allows Cython to optimize code by accessing internals of the builtin class, which is the main reason for declaring builtin types in the first place.

-For declared builtin types, Cython uses internally a C variable of type ``PyObject*``.
+For declared builtin types, Cython uses internally a C variable of type :c:expr:`PyObject*`.

 .. note:: The Python types ``int``, ``long``, and ``float`` are not available for static
     typing in ``.pyx`` files and instead interpreted as C ``int``, ``long``, and ``float``